Posted on

 If you settled your workers’ comp case with a Compromise and Release, you will have received your disability benefits in a lump sum payment.
 In these cases, the SSA will prorate your lump sum amount into monthly payments in order to determine the offset.

-In some Compromise and Release settlements, the offset rate is stated in the settlement agreement.
+In some Compromise and Release settlements, the settlement agreement states the offset rate.
 In these cases, the rate is usually based on your life expectancy.
 Having a personal injury attorney at this stage in the settlement is essential.

 The SSDI benefits will continue to be offset until your prorated disability payments total the lump sum settlement amount.
 If you reach retirement age before this, the SSDI offset will end and your SSDI disability payments turn into a retirement benefit.

-Usually, when you receive both SSDI and workers’ compensation disability benefits, your SSDI benefits are reduced if the total would be more than 80 percent of your prior income.
+Usually, when you receive both SSDI and workers’ compensation disability benefits, your SSDI benefits are reduced if the total is more than 80 percent of your prior income.
 However, in some states, it is your workers’ compensation benefits that get reduced, instead.
 This is called a reverse setoff.

 The SSA only recognizes reverse offset rules that were enacted before February 18, 1981.8